hofff/contao-recursive-download-folder/README.md

 ## THANK YOU

+- Media Motion AG for the support to upgrade to Contao 5
 - U.A.S.
 Umwelt- und Agrarstudien GmbH for the initial assignment for this extension
 - Nina Gerling - ena Webstudio for the support of development and bug fixing